Yourworks like a hinge and connects your jaw to your skull. It controls your jaw and facial movements.

 For those living with TMJ disorder (also known as a TMD), their joint isn’t working properly anymore, likely resulting in severe pain in their jaw or facial muscles.
 If you suspect an issue with your jaw, we recommend you schedule an appointment with one of our experienced Grand Rapids dentists as soon as possible.

 Causes of TMJ Disorder

-Depending on your patient history, it may be difficult for your dentist to identity the exact cause of your medical condition.
-There are many different factors which affect the TMJ or cause TMJ disorder to worsen.
+Depending on your patient history, it may be difficult for your dentist to identify the exact cause of your medical condition.
+Different factors affect the TMJ and cause TMJ disorder to worsen.

 Symptoms of TMJ Disorder